 Craig H. Neilsen was an American entrepreneur well known for his attention to detail, uncompromising demand for excellence, and an ability to inspire those around him.
 In his personal life, he was also known for his generosity and led by example with his charitable giving.
-In 1985, a collision with a semi-truck left Craig with a severe spinal cord injury (SCI), and in 2002, he applied his entrepreneurial spirit to his charitable pursuits and established the Craig H. Neilsen Foundation to improve the quality of life for people living with SCI.
+In 1985, a collision with a semi-truck left Craig with a severe SCI, and in 2002, he applied his entrepreneurial spirit to his charitable pursuits and established the Craig H. Neilsen Foundation to improve the quality of life for people living with SCI.

-NEILSEN FOUNDATION STANDING PORTFOLIOS
+NEILSEN FOUNDATION ONGOING PORTFOLIOS

 The Neilsen Foundation supports research grants, programmatic grants, and education grants.
-For information about these standing portfolios, please visit the Craig H. Neilsen Foundation's website (www.chnfoundation.org) for application guides and deadlines.
+For information about our portfolios, please visit the Craig H. Neilsen Foundation website (www.chnfoundation.org).